|

 cause problems, but without the letter-sound relationships, a young child trying

-child doesn't attempt to spell 'dog' like this, again demonstrates that the
+children do not attempt to spell 'dog' like this, again demonstrates that children

-child is relating letters to sounds whether the teacher likes it or not.
+are relating letters to sounds whether their teachers like it or not.

 9. How on earth does a child cope with